 Job was regarded as the holiest man on earth in his day (Job 1:1; 8).
-Despite his obedience and loyalty to God, He allowed very terrible things to happen to that man.
-Job ended up getting a bunch of sores and later lost everything that he owned to severe weather, including his family.
-In the end, however, God blessed Him with much more riches and even another family.
+He even performed sacrifices for his sons daily (Job 1:4-7), showing his obedience and loyalty to God.
+Despite his piety, God allowed very terrible things to happen to that man.
+Job ended up getting a bunch of sores and later lost everything that he owned to storms, including his family.
+In the end, however, God blessed Him with much more riches and also another family.
+While we are not promised full restitution of our losses in this life, they will be granted to us in eternity (Revelation 21:4).

-This trial of faith served to show Satan that Job was indeed a faithful man.
-God is shown to be right in His claims.
-Naturally, Job's three closest companions gathered around him to offer comfort by giving possible explanations for all of the mishaps in his life.
-They suggested that his problems were possibly a result of committing a wrongful action or even having a sinful lifestyle.
+This trial of faith showed that Job was indeed a righteous man.
+He clung to God, despite losing everything.
+Job's world was turned upside down.
+In the end, Satan was proven wrong and saw that he was, in truth, a faithful man.
+God was proven correct in His moral assessment of Job.
+While suffering, his three closest earthly companions did the natural thing of trying to comfort him by giving possible explanations for all of the mishaps taking place in his life.
+They suggested that his problems were possibly a result of committing a wrongful action or having a sinful lifestyle.

-Surely, they thought, Job must have done something worthy of divine retribution.
-However, he disagreed with the reasons provided because he knew in his heart that they were false.
-Job was in fact a righteous man in the sight of God.
-His ways were blameless.
-Job maintained the integrity of his ways by not calling into question the goodness of God.
+Surely, they thought, Job must have done something worthy of divine retribution in order for his life to be made such a nightmare.
+All of this, however, would be utterly unsatisfactory to him.
+He would have none of their reasoning.
+Job knew in his heart that such claims were false.
+He knew from his own experience that he was innocent.
+He was, in fact, a righteous man in the sight of God.
+His ways were blameless or without fault.
+Thus, Job maintained the integrity of his ways by not calling into question the goodness of God.

-So he began to question and ponder why God would allow him to undergo all the pain that he was made to endure.
+Job began to question and ponder why God would allow him to undergo all the pain that he was made to endure.
 He complained to God about his predicaments and pointed to the fact that he had done nothing worthy of condemnation (Job 31).
-We are given no specific explanation for God not preventing the suffering of Job.
+What happened to him did not seem right or fair, and understandably so.
+Job demanded answers, but God gave no specific explanation for Him not preventing that man's suffering.
+Nor are we.
 Undoubtedly, he was confused and anguished.

 No comments: